canberra house.

 kitchen.

-At the center of this home, a striking island, draped in Din Mosaic tiles from Artedomus, commands attention, while honey-stained Vic Ash veneer joinery seamlessly grows from the Spotted Gum flooring (from Canberra Floorworld), grounding the space with warmth and cohesion while echoing the leafy surrounds.
-The benchtops, crafted from Dekton Porcelain in Nacre from Cosentino, provide a durable yet elegant surface, enhancing both function and aesthetics.
+A sculptural island, draped in Red Din Mosaic tiles from Artedomus, set the palette and geometry of the home.
+Meanwhile the Victorian Ash Laminate joinery along with the Spotted Gum flooring, ground the space with warmth and cohesion while echoing the leafy surrounds.
+The benchtops, to be crafted from the ever-trusted Laminex, will provide a durable and classic Mid-Century surface, enhancing both function and aesthetics - a plain colour specifically chosen to allow the island to dominate.

 dining.

 Bathed in natural light and offering serene views of the pool, this dining space is an effortless extension of the open-plan kitchen.
-Anchored beneath the timeless glow of a Nelson Bubble Pendant, the space embraces a soft, neutral palette—its walls dressed in Porter's ‘Popcorn’—creating a warm, yet neutral backdrop.
-Here, simplicity is intentional.
-The unembellished aesthetic allows the real stars to shine: the lively conversations, the exquisite dishes and the thoughtfully curated artwork that adds personality and depth to the space.
-It’s a dining experience where atmosphere and appetite meet in perfect harmony.
+Anchored beneath the timeless glow of a Nelson Bubble Pendant, the space allows the real stars to shine: the lively conversations, the exquisite dishes and the fun family moments.

 sitting room.

-Positioned between the public and private zones, the sitting room acts as a quiet threshold—open yet intentional.
-Unlike the lounge, which exudes warmth and enclosure, this space remains light and expansive, defined by shifting natural light and a sense of pause within the home’s rhythm.
+Positioned between the public and private zones, the sitting room acts as a quiet threshold.
+Unlike the lounge, which exudes warmth and enclosure, this space remains light and expansive, defined by high raked ceilings, shifting natural light and a sense of pause within the home’s rhythm.

-Framed views extend to the pool, subtly linking indoors and out, while an Akari pendant casts a soft, ambient glow.
-The Vic Ash and Porcelain breakfast bar creates a casual gathering point, balancing function and elegance.
+Framed views extend to the pool, linking indoors and out, while a large moonlike, rice paper pendant casts a soft, ambient glow.
+The breakfast bar creates a casual gathering point, balancing function and elegance.
 Thoughtfully integrated vinyl storage invites a sensory layer, with adaptable seating that transitions effortlessly between solitude and quiet connection.

 lounge.

-Rich with nostalgia, the lounge, with its cosy sunken lounge, invites lingering—whether for a film, a footy match, or quiet conversation over a glass of red.
-A contemporary take on its 1970s roots, it balances original character with a refined, modern aesthetic.
+Rich with nostalgia, the lounge, with its cosy, bespoke, sunken sofa, invites lingering—whether for a film, a footy match, or quiet conversation over a glass of red.

-A Charmeuse pile in ‘Rhone 10’ (from Signature Carpets) nods to Robin Boyd’s Walsh Street House, grounding the space in tactile history, while a Vic Ash ceiling enhances warmth and intimacy.
-Seating in Duke Velvet ‘Cocoa’ from Warwick, offers deep, unhurried comfort.
+A Charmeuse pile in ‘Rhone 10’ (from Signature Carpets) nods to Robin Boyd’s Modernist Walsh Street House, grounding the space in history, while a Teak paneled ceiling enhances warmth and intimacy.
+Seating in Duke Velvet in ‘Cocoa’ from Warwick Fabrics, offers luxurious comfort.

-Through the bar ‘window’, the kitchen hums in quiet contrast—an ever-present companion to the lounge’s rituals.
+Through the bar ‘window’, the kitchen hums in contrast—an ever-present companion to the lounge’s rituals.
 A well-stocked bar stands at the ready, a deliberate indulgence for a client who appreciates the nuances of fine wine.
-Beyond the Vic Ash-framed glazing, the cul-de-sac remains still, its shifting seasonal hues a gentle reminder of time’s steady passage.

 master bedroom.